openkim/kim-convergence/README.md

   </tr>
 </table>

-Welcome to **Convergence** module!
+Welcome to **kim-convergence** module!

-The convergence package is designed to help in automatic equilibration detection & run length control.
+The kim-convergence package is designed to help in automatic equilibration detection & run length control.

 ## Document

 <span style="font-size:300%; color:red; font-weight: 900;">!WORK IN PROGRESS!</span>

-## Installing convergence
+## Installing kim-convergence

 ### Requirements

-You need Python 3.7 or later to run `convergence`.
+You need Python 3.7 or later to run `kim-convergence`.
 You can have multiple Python versions (2.x and 3.x) installed on the same system without problems.

 To install Python 3 for different Linux flavors, macOS and Windows, packages